 I’m delighted to announce that the fully revised and updated third edition of An Hour From Paris is out now as a Kindle book (with a clickable Index) from Amazon.com, Amazon.co.uk and Amazon.fr.

-The print edition will be released on 1 September 2016 and can be pre-ordered now from Amazon.co.uk
+The print edition will be released in April 2017 and can be pre-ordered now from Amazon.co.uk

 View the first few pages and a sample chapter here.